 The House System

-The House System is another element of the Freire School that reflects the school's commitment to graduating scholars who are collegiate minded.
+The House System was another element of the Freire School that reflected the school's commitment to graduating scholars who are collegiate minded.
 The Freire School adopted a House System similar to that used at Harvard University, which divides students into multiple social units.
-Each House is presided over by a faculty member, known as the House Leader.
-Senior students serve as Tutors, or peer leaders, to freshmen in their respective houses and assist them in their acclimation to the school.
+Each House was presided over by a faculty member, known as the House Advisor.
+Senior students served as Tutors, or peer leaders, to freshmen in their respective houses and assist them in their acclimation to the school.

-Each House has its own unique identity, as it has its own House symbol, colors, and crest, designed by the founding class.
-The students at the Freire School will mix during the day, but divide into their four houses: Baker, Jones, Lloyd, and Taylor during social and academic competitions, service learning activities, and school-wide meetings.
-Houses will compete against one another in the aforementioned areas for points and the "House of the Year" title.
+Each House had its own unique identity, as it had its own House symbol, colors, and crest, designed by the founding class.
+The four houses: Baker, Jones, Lloyd, and Taylor competed against one another in social, academic competitions, service learning, and school-wide activities for points and the "House Cup" each year.

-The houses will reflect the school’s diversity, and will be made up of students of diverse academic abilities, age groups, racial backgrounds, and ethnicities.
-Teachers and staff members will also be assigned to houses to encourage stronger relationships between the staff and students.
-At capacity, each house will have approximately 80 students and 10 staff members.
+The houses reflected the school’s diversity, and was made up of students of diverse academic abilities, age groups, racial backgrounds, and ethnicities.
+Teachers and staff members were also assigned to houses to encourage stronger relationships between the staff and students.
+At capacity, each house had approximately 80 students and 10 staff members.